mia-platform/Mia-service-Net-Library/README.md

  +  ```csharp
         var crudClient = ServiceClientFactory.GetCrudServiceClient("http://localhost:300O", "my-secret", 3);
     ```
- #### Calling an API
-You can use CRUD client's methods to call the API endpoint you defined.

  #### Collection mapping
- To map your class to a collection, you have to specify the collection name within the `Attribute` ``[CollectionName]``.
+ Some CRUD methods require you to map your class to a collection.
+To do this, you have to specify the collection name within the `Attribute` ``[CollectionName]``.
   ```csharp
         [CollectionName("users")]
         public class User